Tensor Product Multiplicities via Upper Cluster Algebras: Maps Relating Unipotent Groups

 \subsection{Standard Maps}

+Recall the base affine space $\mc{A}$ and its dual $\mc{A}^\vee$ defined in Section \ref{ss:baseaff}.
 Let $\Conf_{n,1}:= (\mc{A}^{n} \times \mc{A}^\vee)/G$ be the categorical quotient in the category of varieties \footnote{For our purpose, it is enough to work with the categorical quotient, which has the same ring of regular functions on the corresponding quotient stack.}. \begin{lemma} The ring of regular functions on $\Conf_{n,1}$ is a unique factorization domain. \end{lemma}

 \begin{proof} It is well-known \cite{KKV} that $k[G]$ is a UFD.
 Since the group $U$ and $G$ have no multiplicative characters, by \cite[Theorem 3.17]{PV} $k[\Conf_{n,1}]$ is also a UFD. \end{proof}

 By the Bruhat decomposition, any pair $(A_1,A_0^\vee)\in\Conf_{1,1}$ has a representative $(U^-h\br{w},U)$ for some $h\in H, w\in W$.
 A pair $(A_1,A_0^\vee)\in\Conf_{1,1}$ is called {\em generic} if the $w\in W$ can be chosen as the identity.
 Let $\Conf_{n,1}^\circ$ be the open subset of $\Conf_{n,1}$ where each pair $(A_i,A_{0}^\vee)$ is generic (but we do not impose any condition among $A_i$'s).
 By definition, we have an isomorphism $H\cong \Conf_{1,1}^\circ$.
 Let $\iota:H\hookrightarrow \Conf_{1,1}$ be the open embedding $h\mapsto (U^-h,U)$.
 For each $i\in Q_0$ we define the regular function $\wtd{\varpi}_i$ on $\Conf_{1,1}$ by $\wtd{\varpi}_i(U^-g_1,g_0U) = m^{\varpi_i}(g_1g_0)$.
 It is clear that the definition does not depend on the representatives.
 It follows from Proposition \ref{P:pminor} that